Elementary equivalence and diffeomorphism groups of smooth manifolds: Three interpretability results

+The content of this subsection is not relevant to the proof of Main Theorem, but is interesting in that the first order theory of groups can certify the compactness of a manifold.
+Regarding compactness, we need to impose the hypothesis that $\partial M=\varnothing$; indeed, there is no way to distinguish between $\R$ and $I$ from the first order theory of their respective homeomorphism groups because the groups are in fact isomorphic to each other.

+\begin{prop} There exists a group sentence $\psi$ such that whenever $(M,G)$ belongs to $\MMv$ with $M$ being compact, we have $\models \psi$ iff $M$ is closed. \end{prop} \begin{proof} Let $(M,G)$ be as given.
+Note that Lemma~\ref{lem:infcomp} and its proof hold in verbatim even if we assume $M$ is compact rather than closed.
+Hence as in Lemma 3.14 of \cite{kkdln2025}, we have an action formula $\on{finint}(U,V)$ expressing that only finitely many components of $U$ intersects $V$.
+Using this we can define an action formula $\on{touch}_\partial(U)$ expressing that the closure of $U$ nontrivially intersects $\partial M$, also as in~\cite{kkdln2025}.
+This certifies that $M$ is not closed by a group sentence, by the interpretability (Theorem~\ref{thm:rubin}). \end{proof}

-\begin{prop} There exists a sentence $\psi$ which is true in the homeomorphism group of an arbitrary connected manifold $N$ if and only if $N$ is compact. \end{prop} \begin{proof} We have that $N$ is compact if and only if it is sequentially compact.
-We treat the case where $\partial N=\varnothing$ first.
-Thus, a boundaryless manifold $N$ is noncompact if and only if there is a regular open set $U\in\ro(N)$ such that: \begin{enumerate} \item $U$ has at least $n$ components for every $n\in\N$; here we are using the interpretation of arithmetic in order to quantify over natural numbers, together with (an obviously definable) predicate which allows us to count components of regular open sets. \item For all $W\subseteq U$ with the property that each component of $U$ contains exactly one component of $W$, and for all $V\in\ro(N)$ with $V$ compactly contained in a collared open ball in $N$, there exists a subset $W_0\subseteq W$ such that: \begin{enumerate} \item Each component of $W$ contains exactly one component of $W_0$. \item $W_0\cap V$ has finitely many components. \end{enumerate} \end{enumerate} It is that the foregoing conditions are expressible by a single sentence.
+\begin{prop} There exists a group sentence $\psi$ which is true in the homeomorphism group of an arbitrary connected boundaryless manifold $N$ if and only if $N$ is compact. \end{prop} \begin{proof} We have that $N$ is compact if and only if it is sequentially compact.
+Thus, a boundaryless manifold $N$ is noncompact if and only if there is a regular open set $U\in\RO(N)$ such that: \begin{enumerate} \item $U$ has at least $n$ components for every $n\in\N$. \item For all $W\subseteq U$ with the property that each component of $U$ contains exactly one component of $W$, and for all $V\in\RO(N)$ with $V$ compactly contained in a collared open ball in $N$, there exists a subset $W_0\subseteq W$ such that: \begin{enumerate} \item Each component of $W$ contains exactly one component of $W_0$. \item $W_0\cap V$ has finitely many components. \end{enumerate} \end{enumerate} In order to express part (1) above, we use the interpretation of arithmetic by regular open sets contained in some compact balls, and then we express counting of connected components for such open sets.
+This way, we can quantify over natural numbers.
+Part (2) is clearly expressible.

 To see that these conditions give the desired sentence $\psi$, suppose that $N$ is compact, and let $U$ be a regular open set with infinitely many components.

 Fix a compatible metric on $N$ and choose a dispersed sequence collared balls, one in each of the components of $U$, with shrinking radii; call their union, which is equal to their join, $W$.
 Note that these balls accumulate on some point $p\in N$, since $N$ is compact.
 Choose an arbitrary $V$ containing $p$ which is compactly contained in a ball in $M$, we observe that for any suitable $W_0$ as given by the conditions above, the set $V$ must contain infinitely many components of $W_0$.